 This kit introduces you, your brand, and your popular topics.
 Never mind if you’re just getting started as a speaker.
 The questions your friends ask you over and over and over qualify as popular topics.

 What goes into your media kit?
 It doesn’t have to be (and really should not be) too expansive.
 After all, meeting planners have to go through a whole lot of these.
 You want to grab their attention without being too over the top.

 Your Speaker PR Kit needs:

-- A one sheet.
+A one sheet.
 Most of this information, plus video, is probably on your website.
 However, I promise you no one is printing anything out from your website and taking it to a meeting – unless it’s your one sheet.
 Your one sheet is all the relevant points about you conveniently wrapped up in a one-page brochure.
 Your bio, a great headshot, your most popular speaking topics, contact info, done.

 If you’re an entrepreneur, author, or aspiring executive, chances are you have a story to tell, and someone can learn something from your story.
 Guess what?
 That makes you a speaker.
-Even if your topics are more practical (like web design and WordPress, for example), you can benefit from speaking as a way to elevate your visibility and build valuable social proof.
+Even if your topics are more practical (like how to become an edupreneur, for example), you can benefit from speaking as a way to elevate your visibility and build valuable social proof.

 This means that these tips wholly apply to you, as well.
 A professional PR kit also makes it easier for you to pitch stories to media outlets and make a lasting impression.
 After all, you’re telling the world that you take your knowledge, your expertise, and your business seriously.
 They will follow your lead.